 Vypr VPN has been one of the most popular VPN services of the past, and when it comes to user data retention and logging periods, the service has been very cautious and privacy-minded.
 Because of some inadequate media coverage, Golden Frog, the developer of VyprVPN, decided to turn their service into a completely no-log service.

 The main reason behind this thinking was that this change would help them to stand out against any other VPN provider service.
 Secondly, this would also strengthen their stance on user privacy.

-However, claiming something doesn’t its 100% confirmed in the VPN world.
-To win the trust of users is difficult to win.
+However, claiming something doesn’t is 100% confirmed in the VPN world.
+Win the trust of users is difficult to win.
 No one believes and falls victim to various marketing strategies.
 It is because it has been proven groundless in the VPN field several times in the past.

 To modify its no-log policy, the company logged and retained the data for 30 days:

-- Vypr VPN’s IP address given to the user.
+- Vypr VPN’s IP address is given to the user.

 - User’s source IP address

 - Starting and ending times of the Total connection